Eugène Ionesco: Biography

 He returned to Romania with his father and mother in 1925 after his parents divorced.
 There he attended Saint Sava National College, after which he studied French Literature at the University of Bucharest from 1928 to 1933 and qualified as a teacher of French.
 While there he met Emil Cioran and Mircea Eliade, and the three became lifelong friends.

-In 1936 Ionesco married Rodica Burileanu.
-Together they had one daughter, Marie-France Ionesco, for whom he wrote a number of unconventional children's stories.
-With his family, he returned to France in 1938 for him to complete his doctoral thesis.
-Caught by the outbreak of World War II in 1939, he returned to Romania, but soon changed his mind and, with the help of friends, obtained travel documents which allowed him to return to France in 1942, where he remained during the rest of the war, living in Marseille before moving with his family to Paris after its liberation.
+In 1936, Ionesco married Rodica Burileanu.
+They had one daughter, Marie-France Ionesco, for whom he wrote a number of unconventional children's stories.
+With his family, he returned to France in 1938 to complete his doctoral thesis.
+Caught by the outbreak of World War II in 1939, he returned to Romania, but soon changed his mind and, with the help of friends, obtained travel documents which allowed him to return to France in 1942, where he remained during the rest of the war, living in Marseille and then moving with his family to Paris after its liberation.